-Clubs who do not have approved facilities available for Saturday football from the first Saturday of October at the latest, or whose facilities are not available up to the third Saturday of April, shall not be allowed to enter a reserve or under 21 team sharing the same pitch in the competition.
+Clubs who do not have approved facilities available for Saturday football from the first Saturday of October at the latest, or whose facilities are not available up to the third Saturday of April, shall not be allowed to enter another team in the competition

 To avoid fixture congestion, clubs with dual County affiliations shall be allowed to enter their PARENT County Cup Competition only.

-Clubs playing Senior and Reserve/Under 21 matches on their own pitch on the same day, the Senior Team shall play their match first.
+Clubs playing Senior and Reserve/Other team matches on their own pitch on the same day, shall play the higher division match first.

 Clubs must ensure that the Code of Conduct as detailed in Appendix B is adhered to.